stevehemingway/book/Appendices/bibliography.md

 ## Books on Investing

+- [Mr Market Miscalculates](https://www.amazon.co.uk/Mr-Market-Miscalculates-James-Grant/dp/1604190086/).
+I have this book but I haven't read it yet.
+I am generally a fan of Jim Grant but I've never been prepared to pay for a subscription to his newsletter.

 -	[brealey-and-myers](http://www.amazon.co.uk/Principles-Corporate-Finance-Richard-Brealey/dp/1259009513), _Principles of Corporate Finance_.
 If you want to understand what a company is, and how it raises finance, this is the book to read.

 -	Elton, _Modern Portfolio Theory and Investment Analysis_.
 Goes through the theory at length.
 Written before ETFs took over everything.